aceslowman/threejs_procedural/taskell.md

 - Rename MapGUI to MapTools, and do so with the other GUI containers.
 - Merge MapTools into TerrainTools.
 MapTools is no longer.
 - Create TerrainGUI, TerrainGUIContainer, and TerrainReducer, and populate with basic parameters.
+- Add several new camera elements and figure out how to best handle them in state.
+    > So far I can see the use of a First Person, Ortho, and Perspective camera.
+Currently they seem to be well organized in state, but I currently don't have a plan for the GUI.